Heaven is high and the emperor is far away

 Heaven is high and the emperor is far away is a Chinese proverb thought to have originated from Zhejiang during the Yuan dynasty.
 Both historically and in contemporary China, the proverb has a variety of uses, for example: (1) in reference to local government autonomy, (2) in reference to corruption of local officials or lawlessness, or (3) in reference to minor offenses committed outside the oversight of authorities.

 Usage

-Heaven is high and the emperor is far away is a Chinese proverb thought to have originated from Zhejiang during the Yuan dynasty.

-The saying has multiple meanings.
 In one traditional usage, it described unscrupulous or predatory behavior of local authorities, who being far away from the imperial court, were hard to control or who could evade being caught.

-The Chinese Central Government in Beijing exercised little direct oversight on the affairs of lower-level governments, allowing much regional autonomy in the country.
+Throughout Chinese history, imperial officials in the capital generally exercised little direct oversight on the affairs of lower-level governments, allowing for a significant level of regional autonomy.
 Contemporary usage could refer to something minor—such as walking on the grass when no one is watching, or a child ignoring a parent's command because the parent is not immediately supervising them—or something more major, such as poaching or illegal natural resource extraction.
 It can also still be used to describe a lawless place far from the authorities and in reference to corruption.